MOYSHE (MIKHAIL) PINTSHEVSKI (March 1, 1894-1955)

 He was born in Telenești, Bessarabia.
 Until age sixteen he received a fervently religious education, and thereafter he studied in the yeshiva of Khayim Tshernovitser (Chaim Czernowitzer) in Odessa.
 In 1912 he left Russia and traveled on a vessel (on which he worked in the steam room) carrying merchants to Hamburg.
 From Hamburg he made his way to Argentina.
 He lived there until 1920.
 He worked initially as an unskilled laborer in Buenos Aires, for a short time as a teacher in a Jewish colony, and later (until mid-1921) he wandered around the Argentinian pampas, the Brazilian wasteland, and the uninhabited domains of South America with his friend Abe Kliger, also a poet.
 He later returned to Europe, lived for a time in Germany, Belgium, Romania, and Bessarabia, and from there in late 1922 he arrived in the Soviet Union, where he initially settled down in Moscow but soon moved to Kharkov and from there to Kiev.
 His first published writings (under the pen name Ben-Sara) were Hebrew-language children’s poems in Sh.
 Levner’s Haperaḥim (The fruits) in Lugansk (1911) and in Sh.
 Ben-Tsiyon’s Moledet (Homeland) in Odessa (1912).
 In Argentina he switched to Yiddish.
 He debuted in print in Yiddish with a poem in the collection Shtrahln (Beams [of light]) in Buenos Aires (1913), and he went on to publish articles, stories, feature pieces (also using the pseudonym Telenester Avezhera) in such serials, among others, as: Unzer vort (Our word) (1913), Tog (Day) (1914), Idishe tsaytung (Jewish newspaper), and Di prese (The press) in Buenos Aires; Di feder (The pen) and Tsukunft (Future) in New York; Folkstsaytung (People’s newspaper), Literarishe bleter (Literary leaves), and Varshe (Warsaw), in a poetry competition of 1922 he received first prize for his “Lid fun soykher” (Song of the businessman)—in Warsaw; in the Soviet Union his first poems and children’s stories appeared in Pyoner (Pioneer) in Moscow and Yunge gvardye (Young guard) in Kharkov, and he later contributed to numerous Yiddish publications there.
 His true métier was as a playwright.
 In book form: Tsvit, lider (Blossom, poetry) (Buenos Aires, 1918), 131 pp.; Farfalen (Doomed), stories (Buenos Aires, 1919); Fir poemes (Four poems) (Kharkov, 1930), 213 pp.; Far kinder (For children), poems and stories (Kharkov, 1930), 97 pp.; Far der bine (For the stage), one-act plays (Moscow, 1930), 112 pp.; Gedekte kortn (Covered cards), three-act review (Kharkov, 1930), 96 pp., which played for two years in the Kharkov State Yiddish Theater; Git dem forhang, komedye in eyn akt (Get the curtain, a comedy in one act) (Berdichev, 1931), 30 pp.; Lider fun tog (Poems of the day) (Kharkov, 1932), 131 pp.; Undzere kinder, lider (Our children, poems) (Minsk, 1933), 97 pp.; Dos lebn un der toyt fun vilyam sven, poeme (The life and death of William Sven, a poem) (Kiev, 1935), 270 pp.; Der botshan (The stork), a play-story for very young children (Kharkov, 1935), 43 pp., from which the Bolshoi Theater created a children’s ballet which became part of its repertoire for over two decades; Eldorado, a pyese-maysele far kinder vegn (El Dorado, a play-story for children), six scenes (Kiev, 1936), 51 pp.; Kolya (Kolya), a play (Kiev, 1937), 80 pp., which played in the Kiev State Yiddish Theater; Fun friling biz friling (From spring to spring), poetry (Kharkov, 1938), 174 pp.; Di gliklekhe, vos hobn derlebt (The happy ones who survived), stories (Kiev, 1938), 130 pp.; Geklibene lider, poemes un mayselekh (Selected poems and stories) (Kiev, 1940), 300 pp.; Di legende vegn di sokoln (The legend of the falcons), poetry (Kiev, 1941), 158 pp.; Dos lenin-bliml, mayselekh far kleyn un far groys (The Lenin flower, stories for young and old) (Kiev, 1941), 103 pp.; Ikh leb (I am alive), a drama in three acts (Moscow, 1947), 96 pp., performed in the war years at the Kiev State Yiddish Theater, in Kokand (1946-1948), and in the survivors’ camps in Germany; Der lets (The clown), a play; and the tragi-comedy Traybt aroys der sheyd (Expel the devil), which played in Yiddish theaters.
 He was also the author of Kinder-balet (Children’s ballet), performed first in the Moscow academy theater in 1933, and until the war in Yiddish children’s theaters in the Soviet Union.
 When the mass arrests began in 1937 he too was arrested, but a year later he was allowed to return home.
 Following the Nazi invasion of the USSR, he was evacuated to Alma-Ata in Soviet Central Asia, where he lived until 1944.
 He then returned to Ukraine.
 He lived in Romania and Bessarabia (1945-1946)—among other items, he wrote at this time the Holocaust poems: “Klog-lid af telenetsh” (Dirge for Telenești) and “Der besaraber yid” (The Bessarabian Jew).
 He then returned and settled in Kharkov again and, during the murderous Stalinist actions against Yiddish writers and the liquidation of Jewish culture, in 1948 he was arrested and exiled to a forced labor camp in the Far East, where he suffered terribly.
 He was released from the Gulag in 1955, spent physically and spiritually, and returned to Kiev where he died that year.

 Sources: Zalmen Reyzen, Leksikon, vol. 2; Zalmen Zilbertsvayg, Leksikon fun yidishn teater (Handbook of the Yiddish theater), vol. 3 (New York, 1959); Shmuel Niger, in Tsukunft (New York) (February 1930); Y. Botoshanski, in Tsukunft (August 1931); Botoshanski, in Algemeyne entsiklopedye (General encyclopedia), vol. 5 (New York, 1957), p.
 379; M. Khashtshevatski, in Royte velt (Kharkov) (August 1931); Yashe Bronshteyn, Sheferishe problemen fun der yidisher sovetisher poezye (Creative problems in Soviet Yiddish poetry) (Minsk, 1936); Sh.
-Rozhanski, Dos yidishe gedrukte vort in argentina (The published Yiddish word in Argentina), vol. 1 (Buenos Aires, 1941), see index; A. Kushnirov, in Naye prese (Paris) (July 27, 1945), pp. 39-42; Nakhmen Mayzil, Dos yidishe shafn un der yidisher shrayber in sovetnfarband (Jewish creation and the Jewish worker in the Soviet Union) (New York, 1959), see index; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index; Y. Gar and F. Fridman, Biblyografye fun yidishe bikher vegn khurbn un gvure (Bibliography of Yiddish books concerning the Holocaust and heroism) (New York, 1962); Sovetish heymland (Moscow) (March 1964).
+Rozhanski, Dos yidishe gedrukte vort in argentina (The published Yiddish word in Argentina), vol. 1 (Buenos Aires, 1941), see index; A. Kushnirov, in Naye prese (Paris) (July 27, 1945), pp. 39-42; Nakhmen Mayzil, Dos yidishe shafn un der yidisher shrayber in sovetnfarband (Jewish creation and the Jewish writer in the Soviet Union) (New York, 1959), see index; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index; Y. Gar and F. Fridman, Biblyografye fun yidishe bikher vegn khurbn un gvure (Bibliography of Yiddish books concerning the Holocaust and heroism) (New York, 1962); Sovetish heymland (Moscow) (March 1964).

 Khayim Leyb Fuks